James Weldon Johnson: Early life and education

-Johnson was born in 1871 in Jacksonville, Florida, the son of James Johnson, a biracial headwaiter and Helen Louise Dillet, a native of Nassau in the Bahamas.
+Johnson's father was born in Richmond, Virginia in 1829 and his mother was an emigre from the Bahamas.
 His maternal great-grandmother, Hester Argo, had escaped from Saint-Domingue (today Haiti) during the revolutionary upheaval in 1802, along with her three young children, including James' grandfather Stephen Dillet (1797–1880).
-Although originally headed to Cuba, their boat was intercepted by privateers and they were taken to Nassau, where they permanently settled.
+Although originally headed to Cuba, their boat was intercepted by privateers and they were taken to Nassau, where they settled permanently.
 In 1833, Stephen Dillet became the first man of color to win election to the Bahamian legislature.